ihkihk/viz-js-loans/README.md

 The next slide sheds some light on how the status of the Prosper loan correlates with income and past credit behavior of the borrower.
 The status can be either OK (i.e. serviced without delays) or problematic (delayed, charged-off or defaulted).

 Three plots present the information:
 * A box-and-whiskers plot summarizing the statistics for the borrowers' incomes for each group loan statuses.
 It clearly shows that higher income correlates with better status of the loan.
+A B-and-W plot was chosen for its simultaneous visualization of the central tendency measures (e.g. mean/median), the quartile distribution, IQR and even outliers of a quantitave variable.
 * A barplot showing the average amount of past credit delinquencies perpetrated by the borrowers in each group of loan statuses.
 Again, there is a positive relationship between the number of delinquencies and the problematic status of the current Prosper loan.
+Since here we also have a numerical dependent and categorical independent variable, the barplot is a natural choice for their presentation.
 * A packed-bubbles plot finally provides some additional context by showing a breakdown of the relative amount of loans in the 4 status groups.
 According to it, the loans with OK status form the absolute majority.
+This type of chart is well suited for showing the relative weights of the categories in a measurement set.
+An important consideration with such bubble charts is making sure that the variable is *sqrt*-scaled, so that it is the areas of the circles (the visual that the eyes are sensitive to) and not their radius that represents the measured values.

 The initial version of the visualization didn't contain the box-and-whiskers chart.
 It was prompted by one of the reviewers, who found that it would be logical to continue the narrative of the previous slides by exploring the correlation between the borrower's income and the status of their loan.